Food and agriculture in Nazi Germany: Lebensraum

 In February 1939, Nazi leader Adolf Hitler told a group of Wehrmacht officers that food was the most important problem facing Germany.
 The solution proposed to alleviate Germany's dependence on food imports was to create more Lebensraum (living space) for the German people by conquest and colonization.
 The Nazis did not create the concept of Lebensraum but adopted it as a central element of their racial and economic objectives.

 Germany indeed had a shortage of arable land.
 In 1937, farmers in Germany tilled an average of 2.1 ha each compared to 2.8 ha for each French farmer, 3.8 ha for each British farmer, and a munificent 12.8 ha for each American farmer.
 Moreover, German agriculture was backward with too many small or inefficient farms and agricultural workers.
 Farmers and agricultural workers made up 26 percent of Germany's labor force in 1939. (compared to about 17 percent of the U.S. labor force in the same year which produced a large surplus of food.)

 The Reichsnährstand (Reich Food Corporation), an all-embracing government entity created in 1933 to promote agriculture, said that Germany needed 7 to 8 million hectares, about 75000 sqkm, of additional farm land to achieve self-sufficiency in food, insulate Germany from the food shortages that contributed to its defeat in World War I, and enable Germany to match the United Kingdom and the United States in power and influence.
-To obtain additional farmland, achieve self-sufficiency, and resettle some of its farmers, Germany looked eastward and the conquest of Poland and the Ukraine which was part of the Soviet Union at that time.
+To obtain additional farmland, achieve self-sufficiency, and resettle some of its farmers, Germany looked eastward and the conquest of Poland and Ukraine which was part of the Soviet Union at that time.
 Ukraine, in particular, was of interest to the Germans because of the extremely fertile "black soils" (chernozems) of about one half of its land area.

 Germany and the Soviet Union invaded and occupied Poland in September 1939.
 Germany began planning an invasion of the Soviet Union in July 1940 and invaded the country in June 1941.